Xinjiang – September 5-12 and 22-30.

 Language.
 Uighur is the traditional lingua franca.
 It is part of the Turkic language family and is similar to Uzbek, Kazakh and Kyrgyz.
 The one exception is Tijik, which is related to Persian.

 Time.
-All of China operates on Beijing time, but Xinjiang is a full two time zones west.
+All of China operates on Beijing time, but Xinjiang is a full two time zone west.

 Uighur Food.

-Pulled noodles and Torn noodle squares – topped with mutton, peppers, tomatoes, eggplant, garlic shoots.
+Pulled noodles and Torn noodle squares – topped with mutton, peppers, tomatoes, eggplant, and garlic shoots.

-kababs – mutton, they are a staple usually flavored with cumin.
+kababs – mutton, they are a staple usually flavoured with cumin.
 The liver ones are low-fat.

 Nan bread – another staple often sprinkled with poppy seeds, sesame seeds or fennel, a great accompaniment to kababs.